indiqusdocs/yntraa/docs/Administration/ResellerManagement/ManagingBillingforResellers.md

 The above information can be used to generate the relevant invoices for resellers and payments can be sent offline.

-For any other report requirements, a ticket can be created with Apiculus (By Yotta) Support.
+For any other report requirements, a ticket can be created with Yntraa (By Yotta) Support.